Queensland Consolidated Acts(1) The only purposes for which sentences may be imposed on an offender are--

 (k) anything else about the safety of members of the community that the sentencing court considers relevant.

-(5) Also, the principles mentioned in subsection (2)(a) do not apply to the sentencing of an offender for any offence of a sexual nature committed in relation to a child under 16 years.
+(4) Also, in sentencing an offender for any offence of a sexual nature committed in relation to a child under 16 years or a child exploitation material offence

-(6) In sentencing an offender to whom subsection (5) applies, the court must have regard primarily to--
+(6) In sentencing an offender to whom subsection (4) applies, the court must have regard primarily to—

 (a) the effect of the offence on the child; and